slqselina/slqselina.github.io/content/post/2017/11/armstrong-redwoods-and-austin-creek.md

 * 11:40am - Move on to Discovery Trail and Pioneer Nature Trail
 * 11:52am - Reach Visitor Center and have a look around the gift shop
 * 12:03pm - Start the East Ridge Trailhead
-* 12:24pm - Break (Kevy bothered to take out from his backpack the gas, pan and cup to boil water and make a hot coffee!)
+* 12:24pm - Break (Panda bothered to take out from his backpack the gas, pan and cup to boil water and make a hot coffee!)
 * 12:51pm - Move on
 * 01:53pm - Finish East Ridge Trail and start the Gilliam Creek Trail
 * 02:49pm - Hit Schoolhouse creek